pidfi/password-management-vault/README.md

 The design attempts to make compromise of an individual component either **detectable or insufficient by itself**.

 ### Google Sheets compromised
 An attacker may obtain or modify encrypted values.
 They should not automatically obtain the master password or plaintext passwords.

----

 ### Web server compromised
 An attacker may replace `hosted_hash_checker.html`.
 The Apps Script verification should detect a changed hosted file.
 Additionally, the user independently verifies the checker before trusting it.
 The workflow stops if the expected fingerprints are not recognized.

----

 ### Hosted checker compromised
 A malicious hosted checker could lie about a hash or attempt to present manipulated data.
 It should nevertheless be unable to replace the file that is ultimately executed because:
 > **The hosted checker never opens the verified file.**

-The user stops using it and opens the local checker independently through the file manager.

----

 ### Local checker compromised
 The hosted checker verifies the local checker before it is trusted.
 A modified local checker should therefore produce a different fingerprint.

----

 ### `encrypt_decrypt.html` compromised
 The local checker hashes the actual local file.
 If the fingerprint does not match the known-good value, the application is not opened.
 If it does match, the local checker opens the **same bytes that were hashed**, rather than fetching another copy.

----

 ### Master password compromised
 This is outside the protection provided by the architecture.
 If the master password is compromised, the encrypted vault should be considered compromised and the affected credentials should be changed.

 ---